3

 • 1

 $\begingroup$ Nice work.
-Can you find a shorter solution? $\endgroup$ Jan 8, 2021 at 5:43
+Can you find a shorter solution? $\endgroup$ Commented Jan 8, 2021 at 5:43

-• $\begingroup$ @DmitryKamenetsky with more than zero moves I assume? $\endgroup$ Jan 8, 2021 at 5:47
+• $\begingroup$ @DmitryKamenetsky with more than zero moves I assume? $\endgroup$ Commented Jan 8, 2021 at 5:47

-• $\begingroup$ yes more than zero $\endgroup$ Jan 8, 2021 at 10:06
+• $\begingroup$ yes more than zero $\endgroup$ Commented Jan 8, 2021 at 10:06

 • 2

-$\begingroup$ @DmitryKamenetsky I just checked with computer and it seems to be the shortest and uniquely so. $\endgroup$ Jan 8, 2021 at 10:37
+$\begingroup$ @DmitryKamenetsky I just checked with computer and it seems to be the shortest and uniquely so. $\endgroup$ Commented Jan 8, 2021 at 10:37

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service, privacy policy and cookie policy
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.